ILLEGAL DUMPING & LITTER

 The JB Green Team has helped sponsor an Environmental Enforcement Officer in each County with a purchase of environmental enforcement vehicles and equipment.
 Residents can now contact their individual Sheriff’s Department with complaints regarding dumping and littering.

-Deputy Aaron Ellenberger
+Sergeant Aaron Ellenberger

 Jefferson County Sheriff Office at (740) 283-8602 Ext.
 2117